 bedtime-storiesstory-promptscreate-your-own-stories

-Bedtime Story Ideas for Kids: Cozy Prompts to Try
+Bedtime Story Ideas for Kids: 45 Cozy Prompts

 A sleepy moonlit bedroom with floating illustrated bedtime story ideas above an open book